TheilonMacedo/fivpy/README.md

 ## License

-`fivpy` was created by Theilo Macedo.
+`fivpy` was created by Theilon Macedo.
 It is licensed under the terms of the MIT license.

 ## Credits